mingshuwang/mingshu-website/content/publication/enlighten-322722/index.md

   results.
 Furthermore, through detection k-anonymity, it is possible to count travelers between two locations with high accuracy.
 However, counting travelers from more than two locations leads to more inaccurate results.
-publication: '*Computers, Environment and Urban Systems*'
+publication: '*Computers, Environment and Urban Systems*, 110'
 doi: 10.1016/j.compenvurbsys.2024.102091
 links:
 - name: URL